UsmonovaZulfiya/Meraki_JSE/README.md

 <!--OL-->

-1. From the homepage or dedicated search section, use filters like species, breed, age, location, etc., to refine your pet search.
+1. From the homepage or dedicated search section, use filter like species and breed, also you can use the catalog where there are more information about pets' ages, picture health records, etc., to refine your pet search.
 1. Click on individual pet profiles to view detailed information and photos.

 ## 3. Adoption Process